How to validate your startup idea before you spend $50K on dev

-Over 16 years and 250+ projects, the pattern is painfully consistent: the founders who validate their startup idea before writing a single line of code are the ones still around two years later.
-The ones who jump straight to building?
-Most of them end up with a polished application and zero users.
+Across 16 years and 250+ projects, the founders who do this work first are the ones still around two years later.
+The ones who jump straight to building usually end up with a polished application and an empty user table.

 TL;DR

-- Total cost to validate: $500 to $3,000 and 4 to 8 weeks of focused effort.
+- Total cost: $500 to $3,000.
+Total time: 4 to 8 weeks of focused effort.

 - Validation is not about proving you are right.
 It is about finding out where you are wrong before it costs $50K.